 Dr Garcia developed the idea of Baby Sign Language several years ago.
 Key points to note from Dr Joseph Garcia’s work include:

-Every parent and baby or toddler goes through the “I don’t know what you want” stage which can be frustrating.
-Signing does not eliminate this but it helps to make communication easier.
+Every parent and baby or toddler goes through the “I don’t know what you want” stage, which can be frustrating.
+Signing does not stop this altogether, but it helps to make communication easier.

-Using sign language also fosters a deeper connection between you and your child, as it promotes active engagement and interaction.
-This bonding experience can have a significant impact on your child’s social and emotional development, instilling a sense of security and trust in their relationship with you, their caregiver.
+Using sign language fosters a deeper connection between you and your child.
+It does so by promoting active engagement and interaction.
+This bonding experience can improve your child’s social and emotional development.
+It will give them a sense of security and trust in their relationship with you, their caregiver.

-One of the key studies that supports using sign language with babies can lead to improved cognitive development and enhanced linguistic abilities is the research conducted by Dr. Linda Acredolo and Dr. Susan Goodwyn.
-Their work in the U.S has been published in several papers and books, one of the most notable being “Baby Signs: How to Talk with Your Baby Before Your Baby Can Talk.”
+Key studies by Dr Linda Acredolo and Dr Susan Goodwyn supports using sign language with babies.
+Signing can improve thinking and language skills.
+The researchers have published their work in the U.S. in many papers and books.
+One of the most notable is “Baby Signs: How to Talk with Your Baby Before Your Baby Can Talk.”

-Their research found that babies who were exposed to sign language had a larger vocabulary, scored higher on IQ tests at 8 years old, and demonstrated better language skills than their non-signing peers.
-Other researchers have also investigated the benefits of using sign language with babies and have observed similar positive effects on cognitive and linguistic development.
+Their research found that babies who used sign language had a larger vocabulary.
+They also scored higher on IQ tests at 8 years old.
+They had better language skills than those who did not use sign language.
+Other researchers have also studied the benefits of using sign language with babies.
+They have seen similar positive effects on thinking and language.

-Babies who learn to sign often exhibit enhanced language skills, a larger vocabulary, and higher IQ scores in later childhood.
-This early exposure to communication through gestures can lay the groundwork for more advanced language acquisition and cognitive abilities.
+Babies who learn to sign often have better language skills.
+This early exposure to gestures can lay the groundwork for learning.
+It can aid the development of language and thinking skills.

-Using sign language with your baby can not only improve communication and strengthen your bond but also provide a solid foundation for their intellectual, social, and emotional growth.
+Using sign language with your baby improves your communication and bonding with your child.
+It also builds their intellectual, social, and emotional growth.

 What Age Should You Start Teaching Baby Sign Language?

-Most information online says the ideal age to introduce sign language to your baby is around 6 to 8 months old.
-However, native deaf families (who use BSL as their first language) introduce signs to babies as young as 6 – 8 weeks old.
-Babies at this age, recognise faces and can track movements so introducing a sign such as ‘milk’ will help develop communication at the earliest opportunity.
-If you start early, more signs can be introduced over the following months.
+Most information online says the ideal age to introduce sign language to your baby is 6 to 8 months old.
+But deaf families who use BSL as their first language introduce signs to babies at 6 – 8 weeks old.
+Babies at this age recognise faces and can track movements.
+So, introducing a sign such as ‘milk’ will help with early communication development.
+If you start early, you can introduce more signs over the following months.

-From 3 – 6 months, babies are more attentive, can better focus on your hand movements, and begin to develop the motor skills necessary to mimic different gestures.
-They also start to recognise what sounds mean and signing can reinforce that through visual cues.
+From 3 to 6 months, babies are more attentive.
+They can better focus on your hand movements.
+They can start to learn the motor skills needed to mimic gestures.
+They also start to learn what sounds mean.
+Signing can strengthen that with visual cues.

-When you start teaching your baby sign language, be patient and adapt your approach to their pace of development.
-Language development happens in stages and every baby is unique, so their readiness to learn sign language may vary.
+When you start teaching your baby sign language, be patient.
+Adjust your approach to their pace.
+Language develops in stages.
+Every baby is unique, so their readiness to learn sign language may vary.

-Consistency is key; try incorporating signs into your daily routines, such as during mealtime, playtime, or nappy changes.
-As your baby grows and their cognitive abilities advance, you can gradually introduce more complex signs and expand their signing vocabulary.
+Consistency is key.
+Try adding signs to your daily routines.
+You can do this during mealtime, playtime, or nappy changes.
+As your baby grows, their thinking skills advance.
+You can add harder signs and grow their signing vocabulary.

 It’s never too late to start teaching sign language, even if your child has already begun speaking.
-In fact, older infants and toddlers can still benefit from learning signs, as it can support their language development, enhance their communication skills, and boost their confidence in expressing themselves.
+Older infants and toddlers can still benefit from learning signs.
+Signs can aid their language and boost their confidence in expressing themselves.

-Above all, it’s essential to adapt your approach based on your child’s individual needs and development, ensuring a positive and effective learning experience.
+Above all, you must adapt your approach to your child’s needs and development.
+This is essential to ensure a positive and effective learning experience.

 Is Baby Sign the Same as Makaton?

-Baby sign language is primarily designed for pre-verbal infants and their caregivers, using simplified gestures and hand movements adapted from traditional sign languages, such as British Sign Language (BSL) or American Sign Language (ASL), or custom signs created by parents.
-The primary purpose of baby sign language is to enable effective communication between parents and their babies before they develop speech.
+Baby sign language is for preverbal infants and their caregivers.
+It uses simplified gestures and hand movements.
+The signs come from traditional sign languages such as British Sign Language (BSL) and American Sign Language (ASL).
+Baby sign language’s main purpose is to let you and your baby ‘talk’ before your baby can speak.

-Makaton is a communication system developed in the UK that combines signs, symbols, and speech to support people with learning difficulties or communication disorders.
-Makaton uses a set vocabulary of signs and symbols, derived from BSL, and is designed to be used alongside spoken language.
-This system is widely used in special education settings, as well as with individuals who have speech and language difficulties.
+Makaton is a UK communication system that uses signs, symbols, and speech.
+It helps people with learning difficulties or communication disorders.
+Makaton uses a set vocabulary of signs and symbols, and it uses signs alongside speech.
+This system is widely used in special education.
+It is also used with people who have speech and language issues.
+Like baby sign, it uses signs from traditional sign language.

 Mr Tumble on CBeebies uses Makaton, not sign language.
-They are similar to baby sign language
+The signs are similar to baby sign language

-While both baby sign language and Makaton use gestures and signs to facilitate communication, they serve different purposes and populations.
-Baby sign language focuses on pre-verbal infants and their parents, while Makaton is designed for individuals with learning difficulties or communication disorders, using a more structured approach with a specific set of signs and symbols.
+While both baby sign language and Makaton use gestures and signs to help communication, they serve different groups.
+Baby sign language is for on pre-verbal infants and their parents.
+Makaton is for people with learning difficulties or communication disorders.
+Makaton uses a structured approach with a specific set of signs and symbols.

 Does Using Sign Language Delay Speech?

-A common concern among parents, particularly those with a baby that has hearing loss or deafness, is whether using sign language with their babies might delay speech development.
-However, research and evidence suggest that this is not the case.
-In fact, using sign language can actually support and enhance speech development in young children.
+Many parents worry about this, especially if they have a baby with hearing loss.
+Does using sign language slow speech development?
+Research and evidence suggest that this is not the case.
+In fact, sign language can support and improve speech development in young children.

-Where deaf children are concerned, some researchers would say that language should be introduced as early as possible, to avoid ‘language deprivation‘.
+For deaf children, researchers advise that teaching language should start early.
+This is to avoid ‘language deprivation‘.
 Accessing language is a crucial part of cognitive and emotional development.

-Studies conducted by researchers such as Dr. Linda Acredolo and Dr. Susan Goodwyn have shown that babies who were taught sign language exhibited more advanced language skills and larger vocabularies once they began to speak, compared to their non-signing peers.
-The process of teaching and learning signs alongside spoken words helps babies develop a stronger understanding of language and communication concepts.
+Studies have shown that babies who were taught sign language exhibited had better language skills.
+They had better language skills and bigger vocabularies.
+This was compared to their non-signing peers.
+Teaching and learning signs with words helps babies.
+It gives them a better understanding of language and communication.

-The reason behind this is that using sign language does not replace speech; instead, it complements and reinforces it.
-Parents are encouraged to use signs alongside spoken words, allowing their babies to associate gestures with their corresponding meanings.
-As babies develop their motor skills and can produce the hand signs, they are also working on their speech abilities, and eventually, the spoken words will replace the need for signs.
+The reason is that sign language does not replace speech.
+Instead, it complements and reinforces it.
+So, we encourage you to use signs alongside spoken words.
+This allows your baby to associate gestures with their meanings.
+Your baby will develop their motor skills to make hand signs.
+They will also be working on their speech.
+Eventually, spoken words will replace the need for signs.

-Using sign language with your baby does not delay speech development; on the contrary, it can support and enhance their language skills by providing an additional means of communication and understanding during their pre-verbal stage.
+Using sign language with your baby does not delay speech development.
+On the contrary, it can support and enhance their language skills. baby sign will provide an additional means of communication and understanding during their pre-verbal stage.

-When starting to teach your baby sign language, it’s best to focus on practical and essential signs that relate to their daily needs and experiences.
+When you start to teach your baby sign language, focus on practical signs.
+Use signs that relate to your baby’s daily needs and experiences.
 Here are some of the most useful signs to begin with:

 Other essentials signs include signs for pain or discomfort, family, friends, pets, health and safety signs (e.g. no touch – hot!).
 You could add other signs such as ‘where’ to use at playtimes (e.g. for playing hide and seek with a toy).
 Check out our list below to find links to video clips showing the signs.

-By focusing on these essential signs, you’ll be equipping your baby with the tools they need to communicate their basic needs and desires, making day-to-day interactions smoother and more enjoyable for both of you.
+By focusing on these essential signs, you’ll give your baby the tools they need to communicate their basic needs.
+This will make day-to-day interactions smoother and more enjoyable for both of you.

 How Do I Teach My Baby to Sign in the UK?